ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 station and your aircraft.
 It does this by looking for HEARTBEAT MAVLink messages coming from the ground station.

-If the aircraft does not receive a HEARTBEAT message for a period of 10 seconds then it enters a GCS failsafe state.
+If the aircraft does not receive a HEARTBEAT message for a period of AFS_GCS_TIMEOUT seconds then it enters a GCS failsafe state.
+(The default is 10 seconds.)
 It then looks for a :ref:`AFS_WP_COMMS<AFS_WP_COMMS>` parameter, and if that is non-zero it will change the current target waypoint to the one given in :ref:`AFS_WP_COMMS<AFS_WP_COMMS>`.
 You should set up a section of your mission with whatever actions you want to take